 4. Fingerprint Clearance Card

 Before you can become a certified caregiver in Arizona, you must obtain a fingerprint clearance card from the Arizona Department of Public Safety (DPS).
-This card verifies that you have passed a background check and do not have a criminal history that would disqualify you from working as a caregiver.
+This card verifies that you have passed a background check and do not have a criminal history that would disqualify you from working as a caretaker.

 To apply for a fingerprint clearance card, you’ll need to submit an application and fee to the DPS, along with a set of fingerprints taken by an approved fingerprinting service.
 The processing time for fingerprint clearance cards can vary, so it’s a good idea to start this process early.